100 Stories

 At the rear temple there are some giant wooden dharma beads that you can roll around and clunk to your heart’s content.

-The backdrop of mountainside nature provides a variety of trees that accentuate the seasonal colours.
-I visited in late autumn at the end of November and could enjoy the beautiful momiji maple trees.
+The backdrop of mountainside nature provides a variety of trees that accentuate the seasonal colors.
+I visited in late autumn at the end of November and could enjoy the beautiful Momiji, or maple trees.
 The few trees that are featured near the temple are exquisitely shaped and pruned.

 For those visitors who want to hedge their bets with the divine, there is a tiny shinto shrine with a row of colourful torii gates behind the smaller buddhist temple.